LeandreArseneault/Alesia/README.md

 </p>

 To use it just add the content of the src folder and you're good to go!
 The library requires STB_FONT and STB_IMAGE to run.
-They are directly includes inside the sources.
+They are directly included inside the sources.

 Features :